Vyxi/Vyxi-s-official-chromatic-scales-pack/README.md

 # Vyxi-s-official-chromatic-scales-pack
 You want to make song with the chromatic scales that i made?
 Sure, here you go bro.
 Don't forget to credit.
+Also i found out that i can't add them ._.